delta-dot-network/docs/docs/learn/proof-lifecycle.md

 ![transaction_workflow.png](/img/transaction_workflow.png)

 ### Defining Local Laws

 Local Laws are optional, and defined by the domain.
-A domain can declare their local laws by providing the Risc-V Proof Program Hash when declaring their [Executor Lease Agreement](/docs/docs/background/glossary#ela) during domain setup.
+A domain can declare their local laws by providing the Risc-V Proof Program Hash when declaring their [Domain Agreement](../glossary#ela) during domain setup.

 ### Proof Aggregation

 delta's proof program uses proof aggregation to maintain efficiency regardless of local law complexity.
 Local laws (if defined) are proven first.
 The resulting zk-proof is then validated as part of the global law proof program.
 As a result, any number or complexity of local laws compress to just a few bytes while remaining cryptographically secure. <br />
 The resulting overall workflow is seen below:

 ![transaction_proving_workflow.png](/img/transaction_proving_workflow.png)

 ## Guide: Writing a Local Law

 Local laws must be expressed as a program in order to be proven in a Risc-V zkVM.
 For example, if a domain wants to restrict activity to only users on a specific allowlist, this will be enforced by writing a program which asserts that each transaction message sender (and, optionally, transfer recipient) matches an address on the allowlist.